awsdocs/aws-doc-sdk-examples/python/example_code/sts/sts_temporary_credentials/README.md

 #### session_token.py

 Shows how to get a session token that can be used to call an API function that requires MFA.
-This use case typically occurs when specific, sensitive, APIs have additional MFA protection.
-For example, a user may be allowed to manipulate objects in an Amazon S3 bucket with ordinary credentials, but be required to present MFA credentials to delete the bucket itself.
+This use case typically occurs when specific, sensitive APIs have additional MFA protection.
+For example, a user may be allowed to present ordinary credentials to manipulate objects in an Amazon S3 bucket, but be required to present MFA credentials to delete the bucket.

-The demonstration has three parts:
+The demonstration has three parts: setup, usage, and teardown.

 ##### Setup

-* Creates a virtual multi-factor authentication device and registers it with an actual MFA device you own, such as Google Authenticator.
+* Creates a virtual MFA device and registers it with an actual MFA device you own.
 * Creates a user with an inline policy that lets the user list buckets for the account, but only when MFA is present.